Things to Do in Kuwait City in February

 What should I wear in Kuwait City?

-Kuwait is a conservative Muslim country, and while the dress code is not as strictly enforced as in Saudi Arabia, modest clothing is expected and respected — at mosques, souqs, and government buildings.
+Kuwait is a conservative Muslim country, and while the dress code is not as strictly enforced as in Saudi Arabia, modest clothing is expected and respected — especially at mosques, souqs, and government buildings.
 Men should avoid sleeveless tops in public; women should cover shoulders and knees, with a scarf handy for mosque visits.
 In malls and hotel areas the atmosphere is more relaxed, but erring toward modest choices will make your experience smoother and show genuine cultural respect.
 In February, a light jacket is useful for evenings.

 How do I get around Kuwait City?